lattejed/learnyouatezos.com/pages/chapter_01450.md

 ]
 ```

 Before you get started with the cli, decide what region to set up your signer in.
-You'll want to set up as close to your baker as possible.
+Usually, you'll want to set up as close to your baker as possible.

 A list of regions supporting Key Vault is here [https://azure.microsoft.com/en-us/global-infrastructure/services/?products=key-vault](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=key-vault), but this list does not contain the identifiers that the cli expects.